In Google’s own words, a Google Business Profile (formerly known as Google My Business) is more than just a business listing.

 Examples of these kinds of businesses include:

-N.b.
-It’s worth noting that the definition is still subject to change, with some using ‘service-area business’ to also include businesses that have a physical location and the ability to deliver a service at your home or office.
-For the purposes of this piece, I’ll be talking about service-area businesses with no physical location, or what Google refers to as ‘pure service-area businesses’.
+It’s worth noting that definitions can change, with some using ‘service-area business’ to also include businesses that have a physical location and the ability to deliver a service at your home or office.
+For the purposes of this piece, I’ll be talking about service-area businesses with no physical location.

 The lack of publishable address is the key thing differentiating service-area businesses from other local businesses.
 In local SEO, we often point out that having accurate and consistent NAP (Name, Address, Phone number) data displayed across multiple relevant business listings is very much ‘table stakes’ for online visibility.